whiteside-daniel/zoho-deluge-scripts/crm/crontab-quick-schedule/description.md

 In this example, you'll see  how to trigger a CRM function automatically every 5 minutes.

+This should work out of the box on any Linux or MacOS machine.
+I originally deployed this on a DigitalOcean Ubuntu virtual machine.
+The only setup was checking that cron was active, but I don't even think that was necessary.
+Of course if you're using a work computer or operating behind a firewall, you may need to make additional configurations.

 ## Step 1 - Make a Custom Deluge Function callable via Rest API
 Write your custom function in Zoho CRM.
 Then... go to Setup > Functions and find the custom function you want to schedule.
 Select 'Rest API' and turn on the slider/selector for API Key functionality.
 Copy the URL that's given to your clipboard.